Student Financial Assistance

 Services & Resources

 Each year, the MSU allocates 5,000 dollars to provide MSU members with emergency bursaries of up to 500 dollars.
-If a student is experiencing cost pressures during the year, they simply access the MSU Bursary form, complete it, and email it to the Vice-President (Finance) to be reviewed by the Emergency Bursary Review Committee.
-All information regarding the bursary can be found at here.
+Students experiencing financial need due to exceptional circumstances during the year, must complete the McMaster General Bursary application by clicking on ‘Apply for Financial Aid’ in the Mosaic Student Center and then visit Student Financial Aid & Scholarships (GH-120) to talk with a Student Loans & Awards Officer.
+All information regarding the bursary can be found here.

 2) Mac Bread Bin